Hadleigh, Suffolk: Economy

 The former Kings Arms on Benton Street is a typical example of timber framing.
 The building, a pub for over 400 years, has sections that date to the 15th century.
 It was known unofficially as the "Old Monkey" and is still referred to by that name today.
 It is now a private residence and bed and breakfast.

 Hadleigh is home to several manufacturers, including Jim Lawrence Handcrafted Home Furnishings, and the Hadleigh Maid chocolate company.
-From November 2009 Hadleigh was the home of the Hellhound microbrewery; it moved to Bramford in June 2014 and ceased trading in June 2018.
+From November 2009, Hadleigh was the home of the Hellhound microbrewery; it moved to Bramford in June 2014 and ceased trading in June 2018.

 The Brett Works site, off Pound Lane, was for some years the home of Brett Valley Joinery and was later allocated by Babergh District Council as a potential site for a new foodstore.
 Supermarket Tesco made a number of controversial proposals for the building of a store in the town.
 Their last proposal, for development of the Pound Lane site, was rejected by the council in July 2011.
 The proposal was rejected again in September 2013.

 The Lady Lane Industrial estate is the location of Celotex Saint Gobain, the manufacturer of the insulation component in the cladding used at Grenfell Tower.

 Culture

-The annual Hadleigh Show, first held in 1840 and also known as 'the May Show', is one of the oldest one-day agricultural shows in East Anglia.
+The annual Hadleigh Show, first held in 1840, also known as 'the May Show', is one of the oldest one-day agricultural shows in East Anglia.
 Organised by the Hadleigh Farmers' Agricultural Association, the show enjoyed 12,500 visitors in 2013.

 Benton End House, a Grade II* listed building on Benton Street, was originally a large medieval farmhouse.
-From 1940 it was the home of Sir Cedric Morris, artist and plantsman, who formed the East Anglian School of Painting and Drawing there.
+From 1940, it was the home of Sir Cedric Morris, artist and plantsman, who formed the East Anglian School of Painting and Drawing there.
 Students included Lucian Freud and Maggi Hambling.

 The Ansell Community Centre was established in 2004 to provide community facilities in the locality.
 It operates the cinema ("Hollywood in Hadleigh"), organises luncheon clubs and arranges events.